udacity/cd12354-Movie-Picture-Pipeline/README.md

       1. The manifest should deploy the newly created tagged image

 **⚠️ NOTE**
 Once you begin work on Continuous Deployment, you'll need to first setup the AWS and Kubernetes environment.
-Follow the [instrunctions below](#setting-up-continuous-deployment-environment)  instructions only when you're ready to start testing your deployments.
+Follow the [instructions below](#setting-up-continuous-deployment-environment)  instructions only when you're ready to start testing your deployments.

 ## Setting up Continuous Deployment environment